BBPDX members collaborate with community leaders and elected officials to solve Portland's most pressing issues.

 "We need more people to join the movement and not sit on the sidelines and talk."

-What we learned: We knew that our members were concerned about transportation issues, especially the impact of congestion on workforce and commerce; the safety of cyclists and pedestrians and the need to create more efficient transit systems.
-In early February, a self-selected group of approximately 25 BBPDX members converged to study a number of transportation issues coming before City Council and Metro in the coming months and years.
-The group decided upon the Enhanced Transportation Corridors as the first transportation policy priority for the year.
+What we learned: Convening a self-selected group of approximately 25 BBPDX members in early February to study a number of transportation issues coming before City Council and Metro in the coming months and years before deciding our first transportation policy priority for the year was effective.

 Speaking Out For Portland's Underrepresented Entrepreneurs